d-x-s/vacbase/README.md

-# VacBase: An Oracle Database for Vaccine Tracking
+# VacBase: An Oracle Database for Vaccine Distribution
 ![Logo for VacBase on a Banner.](data/Logo2.png?raw=true "VacBase Banner")

-# Running the Program
+# Running the Program:
 Our database instance is hosted on the UBC servers.
 If you are a student, you can connect to UBC's Oracle service with:

 - Username: ORA_[*Your CWL*]